Bachelor’s in Finance Program Guide

 A bachelor's degree in finance requires about 120 credits and takes four years of full-time enrollment to complete.
 However, some schools offer accelerated tracks that can reduce the time to completion.
 Additionally, many programs allow students to transfer up to 90 credits from another institution.

 Employers may prefer or require certification for some positions in finance.
 Several programs help students prepare for these certification exams.
-A few examples include certified management accountants (CMA), certified public accountant (CPA), certified financial planners (CFP), and chartered financial analysts (CFA).
+A few examples include certified management accountants (CMA), certified public accountants (CPA), certified financial planners (CFP), and chartered financial analysts (CFA).
 CPA candidates must complete 150 college credits to apply for licensure.

 Students interested in sitting for the CPA exam may consider earning a graduate degree.
 Individuals who wish to pursue leadership roles, such as corporate controller or chief financial officer positions, may also find that a master's degree offers greater opportunities.